[3.12] Cold ANIMATE WEAPON Summoner | League-Start & Leveling Guide | Low Budget, High DPS!

 Alternately, in the very late game with optimal gear (Animate Weapon Level 25+) the extra HP from Bone Barrier may not be necessary, and again can spec into Commander of Darkness for damage.

-You can actually get comparable DPS with a Guardian ascendancy - at least, with numbers on paper.
 The main reason to play Necro is the Mistress of Sacrifice node:

 - 30% Increased Skill Effect Duration; 30% Increased Minion Duration